Horsehead (band): History

 In late 1991 Horsehead formed in Melbourne with Scott Jonathon Kingman on guitar (ex-Cattletruck), Cameron McKenzie on guitar, Andrew Donald McLean on vocals (both ex-21 Guns), Michael James Vallance on bass guitar (Serious Young Insects, Boom Crash Opera) and Craig Douglas Waugh on drums (Uncanny X-Men).
 The band members' previous groups were "pop rock outfits" while the new group were "a harder edged venture".
 Their music was "strong and energetic metal-edged heavy rock, drawn from a love of the classic rock tradition, then injected with subtle melody and blended with a sublime commercial sensibility".
 In February 1992 they performed their first gig, at the Station Tavern in Prahran.
 By June that year they recorded a six track demo which was sent to record companies.
 The demo caught the attention of Madonna's label Maverick Records, label executives were impressed with the sound but wanted to make some changes to their image.
 In New York they showcased for other labels and, upon their return to Australia, gained attention from major local record companies.
 In October they entered the studio to record more tracks, including their debut single, "Oil and Water".

-In January 1993 Horsehead performed at Big Day Out and the next month they opened for Skid Row and Guns N' Roses at Calder Park Raceway where Slash, Guns N' Roses' guitarist, jammed with the group.
 In June that year Horsehead signed with Mushroom Records, flew to Memphis, United States where Mike Fraser produced their debut self-titled album.
 They released "Oil and Water", which received regular air play on radio station, Triple M, while the related music video won the Kerrang! award for best rock video.
 In October they supported Hoodoo Gurus on an east coast tour.
 The album appeared that month on ATI Productions, Mushroom Records and Festival Records.
 According to Australian rock music historian, Ian McFarlane, their style of "stadium rock mixed a Led Zeppelinesque bottom-end kick with gut-thumping Faith No More-styled riffs.
 Nothing subtle or innovative, but everything delivered with great force and conviction".
 In February the following year their second single, "Liar", was issued.
 They commenced a tour backing Baby Animals.
 In March "Liar" was broadcast on MTV's Take 40 Australia.
 The band completed the tour at Sydney's Eastern Creek Motorcycle Grand Prix, which included The Screaming Jets on the bill.
 In April they toured with that band.
 Their third single, "Sun", followed in August, two months later they supported Midnight Oil.
 However at the end of that year Horsehead stopped touring after McLean was hospitalised with an injured neck from "over-enthusiastic stage activities".